jgarrison1204/rbnd-Survivr-Part1/README.md

 ##Examples

 puts "Let's make this line blue.".blue
-Let's make this line blue."
 puts "Lakers are still a great franchise.".red
-Lakers are still a great franchise.

 ##Colors

-After installing the gem
+After installing the gem call String.colors to see the available colors in Colorizr and String.sample_colors to print out what the colors look like.

 ##License